+Gray hat persuasion sounds way more evil than it actually is, so you definitely need to check it out.
 Maybe what you need are some of the best-kept secrets in the industry.

 If that sounds like something that might help you, stay with me and you'll discover a treasure trove of techniques.
 Tactics that are sure to elevate your copy and help you stand out from everyone else.